LiTrans/litrans_web/content/team/sisko.md

   - "Other dogs"
   - "People"
   - "Tomato"
-  - "Running"
+  - "Running and jumping"
-  - "Jumping" # enter short research interests (traffic signal, CAV, etc.), optional
 highlights:
- - ""
+ - "Sniffing"
  - ""
  - ""
  - ""